Non-Markovian quantum processes: complete framework and efficient characterisation: Proof of representation theorem

-To prove Theorem~\ref{thm:qdptopt} we need to derive the process tensor from the open quantum evolution in Eq.~\eqref{eq:oqe} and show that it satisfies the three properties prescribed below Definition~\ref{totalmap}.
+To prove the first part of Theorem~\ref{thm:rep} we need to derive the process tensor from the open quantum evolution in Eq.~\eqref{eq:oqe} and show that it satisfies the three properties prescribed below Definition~\ref{totalmap}.
 We begin by writing down Eq.~\eqref{eq:oqe} in terms of matrix indices.
-The state of the system at the time step $k$ is $\rho^\s_k = \tre[ \rho^\se_k]$, and is a function of $\Ab_{k-1:0} = \{\A_{k-1}, \dots, \A_{0}\}$.
+The state of the system at the time step $k$ is $\rho^{S}_k = {\rm tr}_{E}[ \rho^{SE}_k]$, and is a function of $\mathbf{A}_{k-1:0} = \{\mathcal{A}_{k-1}, \dots, \mathcal{A}_{0}\}$.
 We can write down this state in terms of matrix indices of these maps:

-where the delta function in line one is the trace over the final state of $\e$.
+where the delta function in line one is the trace over the final state of ${E}$.
 In general, the initial state of the system can be correlated with the environment, which is not traced out until the final time step.
 Note that we have denoted the time-step indices as subscripts to matrix indices.
 Above, the process tensor and controls are defined as

-The element by element product in the last equation is simply a tensor product of operations $\A$ at different times.
+The element by element product in the last equation is simply a tensor product of operations $\mathcal{A}$ at different times.
 That is, the controls at different times are independent of each other.
-If these operations were correlated, as described in Appendix~\ref{app:timecorrelatedops}, then we would have a more complex entity for Eq.~\eqref{control}.
+If these operations were correlated then we would have a more complex entity for Eq.~\eqref{control}.

-\emph{Linearity of the process tensor} can be seen by substituting $\Ab_{\rm tot} = p \Ab +(1-p) \Bb$ into Eq.~\eqref{eqindices} and finding $\M[\Ab_{\rm tot}]= p \M[\Ab] +(1-p) \M[\Bb]$.
+\emph{Linearity of the process tensor} can be seen by substituting $\mathbf{A}_{\rm tot} = p \mathbf{A} +(1-p) \mathbf{B}$ into Eq.~\eqref{eqindices} and finding $\mathcal{T}[\mathbf{A}_{\rm tot}]= p \mathcal{T}[\mathbf{A}] +(1-p) \mathcal{T}[\mathbf{B}]$.
 We can interpret this linearity by considering a coin with probabilities $p$ and $1-p$ for `heads' and `tails' respectively.
-The coin is flipped and the outcome determines the choice of control operation, $\Ab^{(1)}$ or $\Ab^{(2)}$.
-Subsequently, the process outputs state $\M[\Ab^{(1)}]$ or $\M[\Ab^{(2)}]$.
-Interestingly, the value of $p$ or $1-p$ need not be positive (aforementioned example aside); the linearity condition holds for any linear expansion of controls $\Ab$, so long as their combination remains a valid set of operations.
+The coin is flipped and the outcome determines the choice of control operation, $\mathbf{A}^{(1)}$ or $\mathbf{A}^{(2)}$.
+Subsequently, the process outputs state $\mathcal{T}[\mathbf{A}^{(1)}]$ or $\mathcal{T}[\mathbf{A}^{(2)}]$.
+Interestingly, the value of $p$ or $1-p$ need not be positive (aforementioned example aside); the linearity condition holds for any linear expansion of controls $\mathbf{A}$, so long as their combination remains a valid set of operations.